galenphall/chorus_data/README.md

 pip install -r requirements.txt.
 ```
 The hbsbm code also requires the `graph-tool` package, which can be installed via Conda but is not available on PyPI.
 To install it, follow the instructions [on the graph-tool website](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions).

+## Runtime
+We ran the code on a premium Google Colab instance with 51 GB of RAM and a Python 3 Google Compute Engine backend.
+The code took approximately 15 minutes to run.
+Note that the maximum RAM actually used was about 13GB, so the code should run on a machine with 16GB of RAM.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.